Yellowweii/Computer-Network-Learning/README.md

 ![](https://www.yellowwei.cn/img/2023-12-26（5）.png)

-- one of its ports, insert it into the Ethernet port of the NIC card, take the other side and insert it into the switch or the hub.
+- one of its ports, insert it into the Ethernet port of the NIC card, take the other side and insert it into the switch or the hub

 ![](https://www.yellowwei.cn/img/2023-12-26（6）.png)